MMGameslogo MMGames

 Binary files are also opened and closed using the fopen and fclose functions.

-The method of specifying the file name and mode is exactly the same.
+The method for specifying the file name and mode is exactly the same.

-However, when opening a binary file, a b is added to the end of the mode string.
+However, when opening binary files, you must append 'b' to the end of the mode string.

 The following program is an example of opening a file named test.dat for writing.